dahliamalkhi/dahliamalkhi.github.io/_pages/tech-profile.md

 PhD student Yaron Sella, we implemented the MPC protocol, while Noam supervised his grad-students to implement a language that compiles into a binary circuit.
 The first fully implemented
-\myref{``Fairplay--A Secure Two-party Computation System''.
-Dahlia Malkhi, Noam Nisan, Benny Pinkas and Yaron Sella.
-In proceedings of the 13th Conference on USENIX Security Symposium, 2004.}
 [Fairplay MPC platform](https://www.cs.huji.ac.il/project/Fairplay/)
 was alive shortly after.
 By 2008, the the millionaires problem, mini auctions, and other problems, could be solved over an